-By default, Cloud Workstations uses a Google-owned and Google-managed key to encrypt workstation resources such as VMs and persistent disks when data is at rest.
+By default, Cloud Workstations uses a Google-managed encryption key to encrypt workstation resources such as VMs and persistent disks when data is at rest.
 If you have specific compliance or regulatory requirements related to the keys that protect your data, you can use customer-managed encryption keys (CMEK) using Cloud Key Management Service (Cloud KMS).

 For more information about CMEK in general, including when and why to enable it, see the Cloud KMS documentation.